-- Other medication should be taken as normal. - A pregnancy test may be performed on arrival.
+A pregnancy test may be performed on arrival.

-What actually happens during a percutaneous biopsy?
+What actually happens during a percutaneous bone biopsy?

-You will lie on the CT scanner, in the position that the radiologist has decided is most suitable.
+You will lie on the scanning table, in the position that the radiologist has decided is most suitable.
+You may need to have a needle put into a vein in your arm.

 The radiologist will keep everything as sterile as possible.
 Your skin will be cleaned with antiseptic, and you may have some of your body covered with a theatre towel.
-The radiologist will use the CT scan to decide on the most suitable point for inserting the biopsy needle.
+The radiologist will use the CT scanner to decide on the most suitable point for inserting the biopsy needle.
 Your skin will be then anaesthetised, and the biopsy needle inserted into the abnormal tissue.
+Two or three samples are generally taken.